 About Northlake Lutheran

 Northlake Lutheran Church was founded in 1960 and is a congregation of the Evangelical Lutheran Church in America.
-We worship around 40-50 people on an average Sunday.
-We love being in Kenmore, WA, a dynamic and growing community at the north end of Lake Washington.
+We welcome around 20 people on an average Sunday and love being in Kenmore, WA, a dynamic and growing community at the north end of Lake Washington.

 Northlake is biblically based, with the gospel of Jesus Christ as the source of our faith and inspiration.